lucidrains/CoLT5-attention/README.md

 ## Todo

-- [ ] add the linear programming iterative method from Qian et al, as in paper, as another router
+- [ ] add the coordinate descent method as another router

 ## Citations